What are the differences between flying private and scheduled commercial airlines?

 These limits will vary from aircraft to aircraft, so make sure to discuss any concerns regarding the baggage or special items you plan to bring on your flight.

 Can I travel with my children or pets on a private jet?

-After a few unfortunate airline incidents involving dogs in recently months, there has been a large increase in requests for pet friendly private jet travel.
+After a few unfortunate airline incidents involving dogs in recent months, there has been a large increase in requests for pet-friendly private jet travel.

 When it comes to traveling with pets, there are many private planes that allow pets on-board.

 Make sure to let your broker or sales representative know you would like to travel with your pet so accommodations can be made.